danpaul/frontend_development_course/src/presentations/04_state_management.md

 - [Source](https://tanstack.com/query/latest/docs/framework/react/overview)

-In the majority of cases, when dealing with server state, we are simply retrieving items or collections (posts, products, users, chats, etc.).
+In the majority of cases, when dealing with server state, we are _simply retrieving items or collections_ (posts, products, users, chats, etc.).
 We want to query our server without the overhead of redundant and uncached requests.

-TanStack Query is a simple drop-in solution that allows us to co-locate our server queries in the components that are using them while automatically caching those queries.
+TanStack Query is a simple drop-in solution that allows us to _co-locate our server queries in the components that are using them while automatically caching those queries_.
 This allows us to avoid global state and better containerize and co-locate state with the components that are using them.

 TanStack Query also supports _mutations_ and _query invalidation_, allowing the user to update server state and clear cached queries that were affected.